jae-yiko/Capstone/README.md

 # Student Management
+Created for teachers or professors as a way to keep track of their students information.
+Informations such as the student's id, full name, age, grade, average, and teacher can be updated.
+As students come and go, teachers/professors are able to add/remove students information.

 ## Description
 Technologies uesed in this project:
   -FrontEnd: HTML3, CSS5, ReactjS, Axios, and Bootstrap5
   -BackEnd: MySql, SQL, Spring boot, MVC

-Purpose: Created for teachers or professors as a way to keep track of their students information.
-Informations such as the student's id, full name, age, grade, average, and teacher can be updated.
-As students come and go, teachers/professors are able to add/remove students information.

 In the Home page, the user can instantly view their students information and search a student of their choice by searching that student's id.
 This was made possible by utilizing the CRUD operator GET (HTTP method) in Spring boot.
 I have implemented Bootstrap in the Home page's table which allows a hover feature when the user hovers their mouse over a students column.
 ![capstoneHome](https://user-images.githubusercontent.com/80718484/123991393-af0c3000-d998-11eb-8a97-b85072dcbcd1.PNG)